lepota/cv/README_eng.md

   - Checking message integrity (crc16-xmodem);
   - Logging of messages received from the COM port;
   - Deciphering messages received from the COM port.

+##### January 2019 - December 2019

+Development of operational documentation.
+Wrote operation manuals for newly developed products, catalogs of parts and assembly units..

+- Kompas, Loudsman;
+- latex, git;
+- Developed an application to automate the alphabetical list of parts and assemblies catalog (g++).

+##### February 2015 - December 2018

+Servicing and checking military equipment items for function, conducting acceptance tests, completing test reports, troubleshooting items and test equipment, conducting certification and maintenance of test equipment.

 ### [SPA Nauka](http://npo-nauka.ru), Moscow